 - Attend Guild annual meeting (winter, 2 hours virtual or in-person)

-- Participate in annual board retreat (fall or winter, 4 hours virtual or in-person)
+- Participate in annual board retreat (fall or winter, one full-day virtual or in-person)

 - Participate in the following one time per year